Sniffy2019/Deep-State-weekender/README.md

 The colours for the main page are a 'vibrant catch the user’s eye’ style, with the image of two photos depicting revellers having a good time.
 The writing is done using a marker pen to give a real festival feel to it.
 Underneath the sections are on a straighforward background with white writing; the 3 sections then allow you to purchase tickets, see other events and follow the social elements of the web sute.
+The line up page is the flyer just with the three dates on and a selection of Dj's/bands.
+These of course are made up and the site just depicts what the reveller would hypothetically see if they chose the full three day festival, or a day of their choosing.

 <a name="Feat"></a>
 ### Features